2nd Lt. Leroy Arnold Scoville

 During the night, the medics in the ship's hold were ordered out by a Japanese officer to tend to the Japanese wounded.
 One of the medics recalled that the dead, dying and wounded were everywhere.

 The POWs were told, at 4:00 in the morning, that they would be disembarked after daybreak.
 It was December 15th.
 They sat in the hold for hours after daybreak when the sound of planes was heard.
 They would live through three more attacks.
 When the U.S. Navy planes resumed their attack, the attacks again came in waves.
-Jack and the other POWs noted that attack was heavier then the day before.
+The POWs noted that attack was heavier then the day before.

 At 8:00 AM, a Japanese guard yelled to the